Brentano's Theory of Judgement

 - Judgements are either positive or negative, depending on whether the presented object is accepted as existing, or rejected as fictitious or non-existing.

-- Judgements are best expressed in sentences of the form “A exists” or “A does not exist”, where the term “A” denotes the presented object which is also the object of the judgement, and the rest of the sentence indicates its quality.
+- Judgements are most perspicuously expressed in sentences of the form “A exists” or “A does not exist”, where the term “A” denotes the presented object which is also the object of the judgement, and the rest of the sentence indicates its quality.

 The claim that judgements are based on presentations is a commonplace in philosophy, but it is a matter of controversy how this relationship should exactly be spelled out.
 Traditional logic suggests that two presentations must be involved in every judgement, since a judgement is made when something is attributed or denied of something else.
 Therefore the sentences that are traditionally used for expressing judgements have the subject-predicate form “S is P” and “S is not P”.